North Scottsdale Real Estate Market Report — August 2026

 Top employers within commuting distance

-Healthcare jobs across the North Scottsdale Real Estate corridor grow at roughly twice the national average per City of Scottsdale economic development data.
+Healthcare jobs across the North Scottsdale Real Estate corridor grow at 2.1 times the national average per City of Scottsdale economic development data.
 The Cure Corridor along Shea Boulevard and the Loop 101 healthcare cluster (Mayo, HonorHealth Shea/Thompson Peak, planned Banner) anchor stable executive and physician demand.
 Loop 101 also connects to downtown Phoenix, Sky Harbor, and the Tempe tech corridor (including ASU and GoDaddy Tempe) in 25 to 35 minutes off-peak.
 Total economic benefit of Scottsdale Airport alone runs above $1 billion annually per city data.

 North Scottsdale Real Estate New Construction … Limited Production, Active Custom